Johnson & Johnson: 1873–1885: Before Johnson & Johnson

 Robert Wood Johnson began his professional training at age 16 as a pharmaceutical apprentice at an apothecary run by his mother's cousin, James G. Wood, in Poughkeepsie, New York.
 Johnson co-founded his own company with George Seabury in 1873.
 The New York-based Seabury & Johnson became known for its medicated plasters.
 Robert Wood Johnson represented the company at the 1876 World's Fair.
 There he heard Joseph Lister's explanation of a new procedure: antiseptic surgery.
 Johnson parted ways with his business partner Seabury in 1885.

 1886: Founding of Johnson & Johnson

 Robert Wood Johnson joined his brothers, James Wood Johnson and Edward Mead Johnson, and created a line of ready-to-use sterile surgical dressings in 1886.
 They founded Johnson & Johnson in 1886 with 14 employees, eight women and six men.
+Johnson & Johnson opened its first factory building in the old Janeway and Carpenter factory on Neilson Street in New Brunswick, New Jersey.

 They manufactured sterile surgical supplies, household products, and medical guides.
-Those products initially featured a logo that resembled the signature of James Wood Johnson, very similar to the current logo.
+Those products initially featured a logo that resembled the signature of James Wood Johnson.
 Robert Wood Johnson served as the first president of the company.